 An item of property and equipment is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
-Gains and losses on disposal of an item of property and equipment are determined by comparing the proceeds from disposal with the carrying amount of property and equipment and are recognised net in profit or loss.
+Gains and losses on disposal of an item of property and equipment are determined by comparing the proceeds from disposal with the carrying amount of property and equipment and are recognised net in the statement of income.